jeffmcneill/debian-setup/README.md

 # My Debian 9 (Stretch) Setup

-This is my nimble computer setup - a very lightweight Debian 9.3 (stretch) installation with Openbox and other cool little tweaks.
+This is my nimble computer setup - a very lightweight Debian 9.3 (Stretch) installation with Openbox and cool tweaks.

 It has been configured on a [Dell Inspiron 11 3000 (Pentium N3710 Quad-Core) laptop](http://www.dell.com/au/p/inspiron-11-3162-laptop/pd?oc=z511231au&model_id=inspiron-11-3162-laptop).